ProjectAthenia/mobile/UPGRADE.md

 ## 0.5.1

 This version fixes a very annoying bug in the sign in process.
-To apply this fix then simply copy over the line of the sign up html, and sign html page that allows someone to toggle between the two pages.
+To apply this fix then simply copy over the line of the sign up html, and sign in html page that allows someone to toggle between the two pages.
 Then add `span.link,` before the `a` selector in the scss for both of those pages.

 ## 0.5.0